spookier/ft_nm/docs/notes.md

 >off_t offset: This argument specifies the offset (in bytes) from the beginning of the file where the mapping should start.
 It's common to set this value to 0 to map the entire file from the beginning.
 Note that the offset must be a multiple of the system page size, which can be determined using sysconf(_SC_PAGESIZE).

-mmap returns a pointer to the start of the mapped memory region in the process's address space, or MAP_FAILED (usually defined as (void *)-1) in case of an error.
+>mmap returns a pointer to the start of the mapped memory region in the process's address space, or MAP_FAILED (usually defined as (void *)-1) in case of an error.

+---

+> e_shoff from Header file: This field contains the file offset (i.e., the number of bytes from the beginning of the file) at which the section header table starts